hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 whether or not an actual parameters was provided for that field, for example, defaulting behavior.)

-this system does not presuppose that the calling the callable has any side- effects on the agent itself, nor does it care whether or not it does. what the system requires of the `normalizer callable` is that it report back to the system various pieces of information pertaining to certain facets
+this system does not presuppose that the calling of the callable has any side- effects on the agent itself, nor does it care whether or not it does. what the system requires of the `normalizer callable` is that it report back to the system various pieces of information pertaining to certain facets